dpatti/js-primer/problems.md

 // => 0
 ```

-## F. Counter Spawn
+## F. Spawning counters

-This counter with tags is handy, but sometimes we don't want to give a string to
+This counter with tags is handy, but sometimes we don't want to make up a string
-every counter we want.
+for every counter we want.
 Instead, let's write a function `spawnCounter()` that
 **returns a function**.
 Woah, yeah, we can do that.
 Functions are just stored in
 variables like everything else.
 Each function that it returns will have its own
 counter that it keeps track of, and when we call that function, it will return